-- I majored in Economics and History.
+- I majored in Economics.
 I am also a Certified Public Accountant.

-- I’m terrible with directions which is funny because I travel alone sometimes
+- I’m terrible with directions which is funny because I advocate for solo travel

 - My superpower is eating without gaining weight.
 I am 50 Kgs, yet I eat like an elephant.
 I think all the food I eat goes to my hair and my pregnant cheeks.

-- I am scared shitless of height, water, and speed which is ironical because I have skydived before, taken a microlight flight over Victoria Falls, swam at the edge of Victoria Falls, gone water rafting at Sagana and been on one of the fastest roller coasters in the world in Abu Dhabi.
+- I am scared shitless of height, water, and speed which is ironic seeing I have skydived before, taken a microlight flight over Victoria Falls, swam at the edge of Victoria Falls, gone water rafting at Sagana and been on one of the fastest roller coasters in the world in Abu Dhabi.

 A few Popular posts